-It turned out that the small academic press did not have the resources to develop a website specifically for my mother's book.
-They explained that their marketing focus was more geared toward academic institutions than individual readers.
-Missing Mila would be listed in their fall print catalog and would be available for purchase on their site, but that was all they would do.
+It turned out that her publisher, a small academic press, did not have the resources to develop a website specifically for my mother's book.
+They explained that their marketing focus was more geared toward educational institutions, then individual readers.
+My mother's book would be listed in their fall print catalog and would be available for purchase on their site, but that was all they would do.
 However, they said it would be thrilled if we wanted to create a website for the book to help promote it.
-So with the press’s blessing, we began developing a site.

 Fortunately for us, I had recently been connected with a talented web designer, name Cedric Victor.
-He had been a backer of my Kickstarter Guide campaign and had participated in letter writing campaigns to El Salvador with Amnesty International.
+He had been a backer on my Kickstarter Guide campaign and had participated in letter-writing campaigns to El Salvador with Amnesty international.
 I reached out to him to see if he would be interested in helping us out.
 He was, and he quickly built a beautiful website.
-I worked with Cedric to develop the site and setup a web server to host it.
-My mother loved our work and began to mentioning missingmila.com during her talks.
+I helped coordinate the development of the website and set up a webserver to host it.
+My mother loved the site, and she began to mention during her talks.

-While on the road my mother noticed that people either forgot the address of her website or were having a hard time finding it.
-She wanted to know if I could create some "take away" material that she could give to people who were interested.
-I used the site moo.com and created a set of business cards for her to hand out.
-Drawing on the videography skills I had been learning, while working on my documentary film, I also created a promotional video for her site.
-The video was a sit-down interview with my mother where she gave an overview of the book and talked about the work that went into it.
+While on the road, my mother noticed that people either forgot the address of her website or were having a hard time finding it.
+She wanted to know if I could create some "take away" material that she could give to interested people.
+Using the site moo.com, I created a set of business cards for her to hand out.
+Drawing on the videography skills I had been learning while working on my documentary film, I also created a promotional video for her site.
+The video was a sit-down interview with my mother, where she gave an overview of the book and talked about the work that went into it.